benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 This container was made to suit my own specific needs, and so is fairly limited in terms of configuration options.
 As of now, it performs a full database dump using the `mysqldump` command, and uploads it to an S3 Bucket specificed via environment variables.
 A full list of configuration environment variables are listed below.

 Over time, this will likely be updated to support more features and functionality.
+You can read my blog post about my Kubernetes Architecture [here](https://benjamin.maynard.io/this-blog-now-runs-on-kubernetes-heres-the-architecture/).

 ## Environment Variables